alliance-genome/agr_curation/README.md

    and if no new file (with a new md5sum) got loaded then click the play button at file level for the most recently loaded file, to ensure all data gets reloaded, including any new features that may have been implemented in the release just deployed (new code does not automatically trigger old files to get reloaded).
+8. After completing all above steps successfullly, return to the code promoting section to complete the last step(s) ([alpha to beta](#promoting-code-from-alpha-to-beta) or [beta to production](#promoting-code-from-beta-to-production))

 ### Release versioning